omarbadr20/2-Wheeled-Self-Balancing-Robot/README.md

 # Conclusion

 This project successfully stabilized a two-wheeled robot using a remote Hardware-in-the-Loop architecture.
 By optimizing communication latency and implementing a robust state-space controller, the system overcame the inherent instability of the inverted pendulum model.
 The comparison highlighted the superior dynamic performance of modern control methods (State-Space) over classical ones (PID) for this specific application.
-For State Feedback, the project performed well on different surfaces (Porcelain Floor, Carpets, and Desktops) with the same system gains or with minimal tuning, while for the PID controller, the system required different tuned parameters for each surface and even then, the performance varied.
+For State Feedback, the project performed well on different surfaces (Porcelain Floor, Carpets, and Desktops) with the same system gains or with minimal tuning, while for the PID controller, the system required different tuned parameters for each surface, and even then, the performance varied.

 # Demo
 Check out the robot implementing the 2 controllers: [Video Link](https://youtu.be/8AiDUAj7NyE)